awsdocs/amazon-rds-user-guide/doc_source/CHAP_Tutorials.WebServerDB.CreateVPC.md

       + **Type:** **MySQL/Aurora**
       + **Source:** The identifier of the **tutorial\-securitygroup** security group that you created previously in this tutorial, for example: **sg\-9edd5cfb**\.

-1. To create the security group, choose **Create security group**\.
+1. Choose **Create security group** to create the security group\.

 ## Create a DB subnet group<a name="CHAP_Tutorials.WebServerDB.CreateVPC.DBSubnetGroup"></a>

-A DB subnet group is a collection of subnets that you create in a VPC and that you then designate for your DB instances\.
-A DB subnet group allows you to specify a particular VPC when creating DB instances\.
+A *DB subnet group* is a collection of subnets that you create in a VPC and that you then designate for your DB instances\.
+A DB subnet group makes it possible for you to specify a particular VPC when creating DB instances\.

 **To create a DB subnet group**